Our Commitment to Safety Excellence

 All staff members undergo thorough background checks, reference verification, and screening processes before joining our team.
 We maintain strict hiring standards and regularly review our screening procedures.

-Our counselors arrive at camp days before campers to participate in comprehensive training that includes:
+In addition to completing an online pre-camp training, our counselors arrive at camp days before campers to participate in comprehensive in-person trainings that includes:

 Ongoing Education & Certification